-We can’t connect the dots in our lives moving forward, we can only connect them looking backwards.
+We can’t connect the dots in our lives moving forward, we can only connect them looking backward.

 That means we don’t know how things are going to turn out.